quicwg/ops-drafts/draft-ietf-quic-manageability.md

 # Acknowledgments

-Thanks to Martin Thomas and Martin Duke for contributing by reviewing and providing text proposals.
+Thanks to Martin Thomson and Martin Duke for contributing by reviewing and providing text proposals.

 This work is partially supported by the European Commission under Horizon 2020